What are the Customs in American Samoa?

 10 Dos and Don'ts in American Samoa

-1. DO seek permission when visiting a beach and pay the entry fee
+1. DO seek permission when visiting a beach.

-3. DON'T wear just your swimmers anywhere other than the beach or your hotel's pool
+4. DON'T wear just your swimmers anywhere other than the beach or swimming pool.

-5. DO be patient and accept a slower pace
+7. DO be patient and accept a slower pace.

-7. DO say "tulou" if passing in front of someone
+9. DO say "tulou" if passing in front of someone.

 What to Wear in American Samoa

-As a deeply religious country, wearing modest clothing is important to Samoans, especially in more traditional settings like villages (which are pretty much everywhere outside of Pago Pago and your resort).
+As a deeply religious country, wearing modest clothing is important to Samoans, especially in more traditional settings like villages (which are pretty much everywhere).

-Otherwise, trousers, long skirts, blouses and shirts are all very acceptable.
+Otherwise, pants, long skirts, blouses and shirts are all very acceptable.
 Shorts and T-shirts are also Ok if they are not too short or revealing.

 For more tips on what to wear, take a look at What to Pack for American Samoa: American Samoa Packing List.